Updated September 24, 2020

 Outdated content.
 This is not only a Toolkit problem, it’s a problem that plagues all of us who write about blogging and social media.
 Things change incredibly fast in this world.
 It’s impossible to guarantee everything is always up to date by the time you get to it.

 Quality varies widely.
 Some resources are truly excellent, but not all.
 It can be difficult for new or inexperienced bloggers to tell the difference.

 How to use it if you buy it

 If you decide to by the Toolkit, here is my advice:

-Update 10/12/18: Get the Cheat Sheets if you can.
+Get the cheat sheets if you can.
 They provide bullet-style notes for each resource.
 Huge time saver.

 Cherry-pick.
 Choose a handful of resources that look most interesting to you and tackle those.
 Don’t feel obligated to consume the entire Toolkit.
 It’s simply not worth the time.

 Take advantage of the Facebook Groups.
 Many Toolkit resources have a Facebook Group (or equivalent) attached to them.
 These are often more valuable than the resource itself, particularly if you want to network with like-minded people, get ideas and find encouragement.

 Who’s the creator?
 In general, I find resources created by seasoned bloggers to be more reliable and original.
 If you find a resource you like, Google the creator’s name, check out their social media channels and poke around their website.
 How long have they been blogging?
 Do they have time-tested experience or expertise in the topic they’re teaching?